 Arrange the vegetables in a baking dish with the potatoes in between.

-Fill the tomatoes and bell peppers with the beef and rice filling mo more than ¾ full.
+Fill the tomatoes and bell peppers with the beef and rice filling no more than ¾ full.
 The rice will expand more while cooking in the oven.
-Place the veggie tops over filling.
+Place the veggie tops overfilling.

-Pour the pureed pulp with seasoning over potatoes.
+Pour the tomato sauce with seasoning over potatoes.
 Season the potatoes with salt and pepper.
-Drizzle a

-Cover tightly with aluminum foil and bake for 1 and ½ hours or until the vegetables are nice and soft.
+Cover tightly with aluminum foil and bake for 1 hour or until the vegetables are nice and soft.

-Remove foil covering and raise the temperature to 400 degrees.
-Cook about 15-20 minutes more until the veggies get slightly charred on top.
+Remove foil covering and raise the temperature to 425 °F, 220 °C. Cook about 30-45 minutes more until the veggies get slightly charred on top and the potatoes are fork-tender.

 Allow to cool before serving.
 These taste even better the next day!
 Enjoy!!